 To unite the furnishings and design industries in the battle against breast cancer.
-We support those individuals who are fighting breast cancer by offering financial assistance through confidential Helping Hand Grants to assist in areas where additional financial aid is needed.
+We support those individuals who are fighting breast cancer by offering financial assistance through confidential grants to assist in areas where additional financial aid is needed.

 To educate and assist persons within the furnishings and design industries affected by breast cancer.
 We offer financial assistance to maintain as normal a lifestyle as possible for individuals confronting this disease.

 The Common Thread for the Cure Foundation was established in 2000 by Suzann Burkhead-Bray and Scott Burkhead in memory of their sister, Sandra Burkhead Campbell, who lost her long-term battle with breast cancer in February 1999.
-In the years since, we’ve awarded more than 250 Helping Hand Grants to deserving recipients in 30 states, Canada and Mexico.
+In the years since, we’ve awarded more than $1,000,000 in grants to deserving recipients in 37 states, Canada and Mexico.

 The furnishings and design industries are comprised of diverse elements—architecture, interior design, furniture design, lighting, fabrics, wallcoverings, flooring, and accessories—each vital, yet all made stronger by the others.
 The same premise holds true in combating breast cancer: Rallying together as an industry, our financial support to employees and their immediate family members with breast cancer is profoundly strengthened.
 The common thread that unites the industry in its business endeavors is aesthetics; the common thread that unites the industry in its battle to beat breast cancer is heart.

 What We Do